semaphoreci/docs/toolbox-reference_5b7bdc1d0428631d7a8a2fcc.md

 return nothing.
 However, this will not make your Semaphore 2.0 job to fail.

-*Each `key` in the cache is created on a per Semaphore 2.0 project basis to help you share files between jobs.*
+*Each `key` in the cache is created on a per Semaphore 2.0 project basis to help you share file resources between jobs.*

 #### Dependencies